BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 Now, people speculated on the land based on where they thought people were going to buy and settle.
-You'd have a person that would buy a huge swath of land, or, you know, chunks of land, and then break it up into smaller settlements and then sell it to a small subsect of people and say, Hey, move out here, move all your friends out here, I'll give you a good deal on the property, and then, of course, the property value will increase as more people move out here.
+You'd have a person that would buy a huge swath of land, or, you know, chunks of land, and then break it up into smaller settlements and then sell it to a small subset of people and say, Hey, move out here, move all your friends out here, I'll give you a good deal on the property, and then, of course, the property value will increase as more people move out here.
 But if it ends up being a ghost town, then that's a lost